Anti-AI Image & Video Converter

 How to make Midjourney images look real?

-Does adding EXIF data fool AI detectors?
+Does adding EXIF data influence AI detectors?

 Can this tool remove Google's SynthID watermark?